versioneye/naturalsorter/README.markdown

 `["init20", "init30", "init200"]`

+## Installation

+You should add this line to your Gemfile

+`gem 'naturalsorter', '2.0.9'`

+and run this command in your app root directory

+`bundle install`

 ## Version Sorting
 This fork contains some special algorithms to sort version numbers in a natural order.
 This project is used at <https://www.versioneye.com> to show versions of selected open source projects.